-Whether you take a leisurely walk around the mountain-framed lake or a dive into a heart-pounding white-water rafting ride, Nepal’s stunning Pokhara does not discriminate against your fitness levels – number 53 on our 100 Secret Gems You Need To Know About list.
+Whether you take a leisurely walk around the mountain-framed lake or a dive into a heart-pounding white-water rafting ride, Nepal’s stunning Pokhara does not discriminate against your fitness levels.

 Nepal’s ‘second’ city feels more like a mystical country town, located 200 kilometres north-west of Kathmandu.

 Why you need to know about it